NatTuck/hw-quest/content/classes/2023-09/cs2381/notes/11-array-intro.md

    is created.
  - Items in the array can be accessed (and modified) by numerical index, starting at 0.
+ - Arrays have a length field that can be accessed directly.

 Simple example: